Postal holiday

 In the United States, a postal holiday is a federal holiday recognized by the United States Postal Service, during which no regular mail is delivered, however Priority Mail Express items will still be delivered as that service functions year round.

 Though letter carriers have the day off, some postal workers are required to work on holidays, such as clerks dispatching mail, or those working in plant distribution facilities.
 Some plant facilities operate 365 days a year.
-Also, RCAs (Rural Carrier Associate) and CCAs (City Carrier Associate) work every Sunday delivering Amazon packages along with delivering Amazon on holidays.
+Also, RCAs (Rural Carrier Associate) and CCAs (City Carrier Assistant) in offices that handle parcels for Amazon may work Sundays and/or holidays delivering for Amazon, but this also depends on relative seniority and staffing.